larose/utt/README.md

-Ultimate Time Tracking
+Ultimate Time Tracker
 ======================

-Ultimate Time Tracking (utt) is a simple command-line time tracking application written in Python.
-It's designed for users that need to report their time on another system and want a preliminary timesheet.
+Ultimate Time Tracker (utt) is a minimalist command-line time tracking application written in Python.
+It is intended for people who need to report their time on another system and want a preliminary time sheet.

 ## Usage